Tingyiwanyan/Drug_response/README.md

 # MIDI
 This is the official codebase for **MIDI: Attention-Guided Mechanism-Interpretable Drug-Gene Interaction (MIDI) Modeling for Cancer Drug Response Prediction and Target Effect Explanation**.

+Note this codebase and our web server are currently used only for reviewing purpose for the journal submission.

 [![Webserver](https://img.shields.io/badge/Webserver-blue)](https://ai.swmed.edu/projects/midi/)

 ## Introduction